-The Coronavirus has had a huge impact on many people’s livelihood.
+The pandemic has had a huge impact on many people’s livelihood.
 Some are facing losing their job or their business may be in financial ruin.

-In this new blog (published 19 June 2020), trainee chartered legal executive Emily Bell at Silk Family Law shares advice on steps you can take when your income has dropped and you can no longer afford to meet on-going spousal maintenance commitments.
+In this blog (first published in June 2020 and updated in April 2021), Chartered legal executive Emily Bell at Silk Family Law shares advice on steps you can take when your income has dropped and you can no longer afford to meet on-going spousal maintenance commitments.

 How Coronavirus has affected separated couples and their finances

 My colleague, Silk Family Law partner Teresa Davidson, wrote a useful blog on the impacts of Coronavirus on divorce and how we at Silk Family Law have been able to help them look to the future and move on with their lives despite the challenges of the lockdown.